turbinenreiter/MicroPythonSmallSats/text/Introduction.md

 others, this includes a fault-tolerant, radiation-robust filesystem [@filesystem], autonomous Chip Level debugging [@debugging], dependable data storage on miniaturized satellites [@datastorage] and a novel communication protocol for miniaturized satellites [@appel].
-This paper will investigate the ongoing research on using MicroPython [@upy] as application layer programming language on CubeSats.
+This thesis will investigate the ongoing research on using MicroPython [@upy] as application layer programming language on CubeSats.
 First, the motivation for the research is given in chapter 2.
 Chapter 3 deals with